swoook/FinNER/examples/01_motivation/README.md

 ## TL;DR

+1. New entities are continuously being created
-1. Some entities belong to homonyms
+2. Some entities belong to homonyms
-2. Some entities which belong to phrases consist of the other named entities which are lower order units
+3. Some entities which belong to phrases consist of the other named entities which are lower order units

 ## Homonyms